German bonds set for best start to the year since 1977

 By Amanda Cooper

-LONDON, Jan 6 (Reuters) - Euro zone government bond prices edged down on Friday ahead of U.S. employment data, as expectations for more benign inflation readings in the bloc kept German yields on course for their largest drop for the first week of the year in over 40 years.
+LONDON, Jan 6 (Reuters) - Euro zone government bond prices held steady on Friday ahead of U.S. employment data, as expectations for more benign inflation readings in the bloc kept German yields on course for their largest drop for the first week of the year in over 40 years.

-German 10-year bond yields DE10YT=RR, which serve as a benchmark for the broader euro zone, edged up 1 basis point on the day to 2.31%.
-But they've fallen by almost 30 bps this week and were on Friday heading for their largest weekly decline since late October and, according to Refinitiv data, the biggest in the year's first week since 1977.
+German 10-year bond yields DE10YT=RR, which serve as a benchmark for the broader euro zone, were down 1 basis point on the day at 2.295%.
+But they have fallen by almost 30 bps this week and were on Friday heading for their largest weekly decline since late October and, according to Refinitiv data, the biggest in the year's first week since 1977.

 Lower consumer inflation readings in Germany, France and Spain have prompted investors to reassess how far interest rates are likely to rise.